 about collecting Stevengraphs….

 There are Stevengraph collectors all over the world.
 In 1954. the Stevengraph Collectors Association was founded by Lewis Smith in the USA to provide a forum for members to learn more about and exchange information regarding Stevengraphs.
 Over the year the Association has compiled an informational archive regarding the history,origin, authenticity, availability, and value of Stevengraphs.
-Information on joining and a sample newsletter can be obtained by contacting us on this site (just leave a message on the contact page).
-Other information is available on websites run by SCA members as follows:
+Information on joining and a free sample newsletter can be obtained by contacting us on this site (just leave a message on the contact page).

 Mark & Liz